iamijaz/Checkout.PaymentGateway/README.md

 [Architecture]
 ![Checkout.PaymentGateway Architecture](/Diagrams/Architecture.png)

-* **Payment API** (Checkout.PaymentGateway.Api)- this contains the core payment services for both Making and Retrieving a payment.
+* **Payment API** (Checkout.PaymentGateway.Api)- Contains the core payment services for both Making and Retrieving a payment.
-* **Token Service** (Checkout.PaymentGateway.IdentityServer)- this contains one main function, generated token on demand.
+* **Token Service** (Checkout.PaymentGateway.IdentityServer)- Contains one main function, generated token on demand.
 Just to simulate an Identity Server.
 * **Bank Service** (Checkout.PaymentGateway.ExternalClients)- This is a stub proxy service, Just to simulate the banking operations.
 * **Swagger** Both Token service and Payment API has contemporary Swagger, for an easy play around.